Tyndall National Institute calls for Irish centre for quantum tech

 Dr Georgios Fagas and Dr Emanuele Pelucchi said that, while Ireland has had a slow start, the country is still in a unique position to become internationally competitive if a national centre and programme is established.

-Dr Fagas said: “With Brexit looming, Ireland has an even greater opportunity to position in quantum technologies and gain a competitive advantage.
+Fagas said that with Brexit looming, Ireland has an even greater opportunity to position in quantum technologies and gain a competitive advantage.

 “An Irish quantum programme could become a bridge to the UK.
 There could be a link to UK quantum hubs to maintain knowledge and research exchange despite Brexit.
-This could be seen favourably by both countries as a win-win”, Fagas explained.
+This could be seen favourably by both countries as a win-win,” he explained.

 “Strengthening quantum research in Ireland would also mitigate reliance on current UK research partners who are part of our innovation chain for delivering solutions for quantum technologies.”

-Together, Fagas and Pelucchi wrote an article entitled, “Positioning Ireland for the quantum opportunity”, in which they noted that Ireland is significantly behind nations such as the UK and the Netherlands.
-Both researchers pointed out that there is still time for Ireland to catch up, or even exceed international competitors, if the right investment is made soon enough.
+Fagas and Pelucchi wrote an article, entitled ‘Positioning Ireland for the quantum opportunity’, in which they noted that Ireland is significantly behind nations such as the UK and the Netherlands when it comes to quantum technologies.
+The researchers pointed out that there is still time for Ireland to catch up, or even exceed international competitors, if the right investment is made soon enough.

 They gave the example of quantum cryptographic systems that are available commercially, as well as magnetic sensors based on diamond nitrogen-vacancy centres which are in an advanced development state for biomedical applications.

-Tommaso Calarco, author of the Quantum Manifesto, which initiated the European Commission’s Quantum Flagship initiative said that Tyndall’s plan to grow their research activity in the field of quantum technologies was to be welcomed.
+Tommaso Calarco, author of the Quantum Manifesto that initiated the European Commission’s Quantum Flagship initiative, said that Tyndall’s plan to grow its research activity in the field of quantum technologies was to be welcomed.